-Robert Houle, B.A., B.Ed., D.Litt., RCA is a member of Sandy Bay First Nation, Manitoba.
-He currently lives and works in Toronto.
-Houle is a contemporary Anishnabe Saulteaux artist with international exhibition experience.
+Robert Houle, B.A., B.Ed., D.Litt., RCA is a member of Sandy Bay First Nation, Treaty One Territory in Southern Manitoba.
+He lives and works in Toronto.
+Houle is a contemporary Anishnaabe Saulteaux artist with international exhibition experience.
 Through curating, writing and teaching, he has played a significant role in defining indigenous identity.
 Drawing from Western art conventions, Houle tackles lingering aspects of colonization and its postcolonial aftermath.
 Relying on the objectivity of modernity and the subjectivity of postmodernity, Houle brings aboriginal history into his work through the integration of text and photographic documents from the dominant society.
 Houle studied art history at the University of Manitoba; he received art education at McGill University and pursued painting and drawing at the International Summer Academy of Fine Arts in Salzburg, Austria.

 Houle has been exhibiting since the early 1970’s.
 His most recent exhibition, the multi-media installation Paris/Ojibwa, was recently on view at the Canadian Cultural Centre in Paris and made its North American debut at the Art Gallery of Peterborough in May, 2011.
 It will open at the Art Gallery of Windsor during Fall of 2012.
 Among his many solo exhibitions are Lost Tribes, at Hood College, Maryland; Sovereignty over Subjectivity, at the Winnipeg Art Gallery; Palisade, at Carleton University Art Gallery, Ottawa; Troubling Abstraction at McMaster Museum of Art in collaboration with Robert McLaughlin Gallery; Nomenclature, at Urban Shaman, Winnipeg; Cendres et Diamants at Galerie Orenda, Paris; Artifact Abstractions, at Galerie Robert, Montreal and Anishnabe Walker Court, an intervention at the Art Gallery of Ontario, Toronto.
 Also, he has participated in several important international group exhibitions, including Recent Generations: Native American Art from 1950 to 1987, at the Heard Museum, Phoenix; Traveling Theory, at the Jordan National Gallery, Amman, Jordan; Notions of Conflict, at the Stedelijk Museum, Amsterdam; Real Fictions: Four Canadian Artists, at the Museum of Contemporary Art, Sydney, Australia; Tout le temps/Every Time, at the Montreal Biennale 2000; We Come in Peace...: Histories of the Americas, at the Musée d’art Contemporain de Montréal and, most recently, My Winnipeg at La Maison Rouge, Paris.